busyDuckman/chosm/README.md

     # API testing and doco
     http://127.0.0.1:8000/docs

+## Code doco

+The code and software structure is documented, see:

+    docs/code_structure.md

 ## Concepts being explored
 The scope of this project is ambitious, I believe this type of engine offers some very interesting prospects; I am putting this vision into a separate file